 What are Universal Express Passes?

-Using Universal Express at Rides vs. Shows
+Using Universal Express at rides vs. shows

 If the attraction is a ride, the Express Pass line is a separate, shorter queue than the standby line – with one important exception, which we’ll get to in just a moment.
 If the attraction is a show, guests with Express Passes are allowed into the venue before everyone else, granting them better seats.
-However, to take advantage of this, you must be in the Express queue before the audience is admitted into the theater (usually 10 to 15 minutes before the show); once both the Express Pass and standby lines have been let in, your Express benefit is forfeited for that performance.
+However, to take advantage of this, you must be in the Express queue before the audience is admitted into the theater (usually 10 to 15 minutes before showtime); once both the Express Pass and standby lines have been let in, your Express benefit is forfeited for that performance.

 So, what’s that important exception for Express-enabled rides?
 Starting in 2017, Universal began to install a brand-new feature called Virtual Line at some of its just-opening attractions.
 In these instances, guests will need to wait virtually in the line (hence the name) instead of doing so physically; this is accomplished by either checking in with the official Universal Orlando app or by registering with a kiosk outside of the ride in question.
 As you might guess, Express access works a bit differently at these attractions – your Express Pass will enable you to walk right onto the ride without having to fuss with the Virtual Line component at all.